Chief Executive Officer

-Mike’s specialty chemical experience is invaluable as we target the bio-replacement of fossil fuel based products.
+Mike’s specialty chemical experience is invaluable as we target the bio-substitution of fossil fuel based products.
 His capacity to think technically and act commercially make him uniquely qualified to help Renmatix cross the gap between the science that drives our disruptive technology, and the commercial benefits warranted by the compelling value proposition of Plantro™ sugars.
 His track record of proven execution and consistent delivery of results will ensure we best serve our investors and stakeholders.
 His familiarity with end markets, and established relationships with core customers, will ensure a fluid shift for Renmatix beyond development and into production, despite the volatility and risk inherent in this field.
 Raised and educated in Canada, Mike earned both a bachelor’s degree in chemistry and his MBA at the University of Western Ontario.

 Dr. Manuk Colakyan